SimEx-Iwerks: Academy Awards

 Iwerks Entertainment has received two Academy Awards by the Academy of Motion Picture Arts and Sciences for Scientific and Technical Achievement.

 The first occurred in 1998 at the 70th Academy Awards show, where founder Don Iwerks was awarded the Gordon E. Sawyer Award, given each year to "an individual in the motion picture industry whose technological contributions have brought credit to the industry."

 The second occurred in 2000 at the 72nd Academy Awards show, where Iwerks' L. Ron Schmidt was awarded an Academy Award for the “concept, design and engineering of the Linear Loop Film Projector”.

 Product range

-SimEx-Iwerks Experiences include 3-D, 4-D and VR attractions, motion simulation rides, and flying theaters.
+SimEx-Iwerks Experiences include immersive 3D and 4D cinematic attractions, motion simulation rides, flying theaters, and nature-based attractions.
 Over 350 attractions have been built by the SimEx-Iwerks group in over 40 countries.

 Film library

 SimEx-Iwerks active film library consists of over 125 films.